-- The Okaloosa County-Niceville-Eglin AFB Reclaimed Water Project will provide for construction of 11 miles of reclaimed water transmission main from Okaloosa County's Arbennie Pritchett Water Reclamation Facility to the City of Niceville, with service connections to Eglin AFB.
+- The Okaloosa County-Niceville-Eglin AFB Reclaimed Water Project, which includes construction of 11 miles of reclaimed water transmission main from the County's Arbennie Pritchett Water Reclamation Facility to the City of Niceville, with service connections to Eglin AFB.
 Upon completion, this project will increase the available capacity of reclaimed water by approximately 2.5 mgd. - The South Santa Rosa Reuse Initiative, a cooperative effort between Santa Rosa County, the Holley-Navarre Water System, the City of Gulf Breeze, and Eglin AFB, will interconnect multiple utilities, improve water reclamation facilities, and expand reclaimed water systems, increasing the reclaimed water resource for the region and eliminating a wastewater discharge into Santa Rosa Sound.
-Upon completion, this project is expected to make 1.4 mgd of reclaimed water available.
+Upon completion, this project is expected to make 1.4 mgd of reclaimed water available. - Pace Water System Chumuckla Highway Ground Storage Tank and Booster Pump Station Project will provide for construction of a 2.0 million gallon ground storage tank and a booster pump station to deliver reclaimed water to residential customers and a park complex.